qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

    -  Login: ``root``
    -  Password: ``oelinux123``

       .. note:: If the login console does not display as expected, verify the USB connection.
-If necessary, disconnect and then reconnect the micro-USB.
+If the issue persists, disconnect and then reconnect the micro-USB.

 .. note::
     If you want to run sample applications from the UART shell, remount the root file system with write permissions: